 Becoming an Italian citizen

-This process is the pursuit of Italian citizenship.
-Being successful in claiming Italian dual citizenship means that you’ll enjoy the privileges and responsibilities of Italian citizens who were born in Italy.
-Holding an Italian passport is only one of these privileges.
-Please consider the following:
+When you become an Italian citizen, you get to enjoy all the privileges and responsibilities of Italian citizens born in Italy.
+Holding an Italian passport is only one of these privileges!

 - You won’t have to give up your U.S. citizenship when you gain Italian citizenship.
 Not only do the laws of both countries allow for dual citizenship, but Italian citizenship jure sanguinis passed on to you automatically at birth.